aerojs/aero/README.md

 ## SEO

-All AJAX links are still fully functional when JavaScript is disabled (useful for search engines).
-You can also add [structured data](https://developers.google.com/structured-data/) via [JSON-LD](http://json-ld.org/) to help search engines better understand the content of your pages.
+Page loading speed is one of the many ranking factors in Google.
+It is also the main focus of the Aero project.
+Additionally, all AJAX links are still fully functional when JavaScript is disabled which makes crawling easier for search engines.
+You can also add [structured data](https://developers.google.com/structured-data/) via [JSON-LD](http://json-ld.org/) to help crawlers understand the content of your pages.
+[Sitemaps](docs/Sitemap.md) are automatically generated.

 ## Similar